 You may find gluten in many foods, and the list of foods containing gluten is a long one:

-1. Grains – Grains that contain gluten in their natural form include wheat, barley (including barley malt), kamut, orzo, bulgur, semolina, spelt, and flour.
+- Grains – Grains that contain gluten in their natural form include wheat, barley (including barley malt), kamut, orzo, bulgur, semolina, spelled, and flour.

-3. Baked goods—Most processed baked goods are made from wheat, which contains gluten.
+- Baked goods—Most processed baked goods are made from wheat containing gluten.
 These include cakes, breads, breadcrumbs, pastries, sandwich buns, hot-dog buns, cupcakes, tortillas, pizza crust, pie crust, and cereals from rye, wheat, bran, and barley.

 Is gluten bad for health?

 Every study has its own opinion; some say that it isn’t necessarily bad, but some say that it is bad for people who have gluten intolerance.
 This means that their bodies produce an abnormal immune response during digestion.
 The most known form of gluten intolerance is celiac disease, which affects an estimated 1% of Americans.
-Celiac disease is a condition that causes an abnormal response to gluten, thereby damaging the lining of the small intestine.
+Celiac disease causes an abnormal response to gluten, thereby damaging the small intestine’s lining.
 This condition prevents the body from absorption of important nutrients.

 Diarrhea, anemia, a severe skin rash called dermatitis herpetiformis, and bone pain are common symptoms of celiac disease.
 Doctors recommend patients go on a gluten-free diet in cases of gluten intolerance.
 Doctors prescribe the patients a list of gluten foods and ingredients, including bread, french fries, pasta, salad dressing, pizzas, soy sauce, beer, some soups, and others (unless otherwise marked as “gluten-free”).